About Upper Dolpo Trek

 Guru Rimpoche, who spread Tibetan Buddhism throughout the Himalayas, discovered this hidden land over 1700 years ago.
 This land, also called “beyul” or refuge has been inhabited by Tibetan nomads, called Drokpas, for over a thousand years.
 It has remained isolated, due to its remote location and has only been open for trekking and tourism since 1989.
 One of the highest inhabited places on earth, Dolpo is also still a stronghold of the pre-Buddhist, Bon Po religion.
 It is a high, mountainous region of fortified villages, ‘dzongs’ and many high passes.

-You pass through many ancient monasteries and highland villages and wonderful natural scenery as you make your way to Phoksundo Lake and the fabled Shey Gompa.
-You explore alpine meadows and exotic villages in Upper Dolpo which has kept Bhoriya culture alive.
+You will pass through many ancient monasteries and highland villages and wonderful natural scenery as you make your way to Phoksundo Lake and the fabled Shey Gompa.
+You will explore alpine meadows and exotic villages in Upper Dolpo which has kept Bhoriya culture alive.

 The most interesting factor of this 25 days and 24 nights trek is that you get to witness the cultural difference of the people of different regions, had centuries ago.
 Dolpo the high mountainous settlement holds the nomads that migrated to the region ages ago.
-Similarly the people of Mustang also called Lopas also migrated from Tibet almost during the same time.
+Similarly, the people of Mustang also called Lopas also migrated from Tibet almost during the same time.
 Still the contrast between the people of these two regions in the past and in the recent times is so huge in terms of civilization; it is an interesting discovery.